bnb-chain/bnb-chain.github.io/docs/bnb-smart-chain/developers/node_operators/full_node.md

 3. Download snapshot
     Download latest chaindata snapshot from [here](https://github.com/bnb-chain/bsc-snapshots).
 Follow the guide to structure your files.

-    !!! tip
-        Your --datadir flag should point to the folder where the extracted snapshot data is.
-        In our case, we created a new folder named `node`, and we moved the extracted snapshot data to this folder.
-        ```
-        mv server/data-seed/geth/chaindata node/geth/chaindata
-        mv server/data-seed/geth/chaindata node/geth/triecache
-        ```

 4. Start a full node
     ```
-    ./geth --config ./config.toml --datadir ./node  --cache 8000 --rpc.allow-unprotected-txs --history.transactions 0
+    ./geth --config ./config.toml --datadir <datadir>  --cache 8000
     ```

-    !!! note
-        Make sure you use the version of geth you downloaded with wget above, and not your local installation of geth, which might be the wrong version.
-        For all geth nodes, DO NOT use `-pipecommit` flag

     !!! tip
-        It is recommended to run a fast node, which is a full node with the flag `--tries-verify-mode none` set if you want high performance and care little about state consistency.
+        If you want high performance and care little about state consistency, you can run a fast node, which is a full node with the flag `--tries-verify-mode none` set.
         Check [here](fast_node.md) for full details on running a fast node.
-        It will run with Hash-Base Storage Scheme by default
         ```
-        ./geth --config ./config.toml --datadir ./node  --cache 8000 --rpc.allow-unprotected-txs --history.transactions 0 --tries-verify-mode none
+        ./geth --config ./config.toml --datadir <datadir>  --cache 8000 --tries-verify-mode none
         ```

-        It will run with Path-Base Storage Scheme.
-        It will enable inline state prune, keeping the latest 90000 blocks' history state by default.
-        ```
-        ./geth --config ./config.toml --datadir ./node  --cache 8000 --rpc.allow-unprotected-txs --history.transactions 0 --tries-verify-mode none --state.scheme path
-        ```

 5. Monitor node status

-    You can monitor the log from **./node/bsc.log** by default.
+    You can monitor the log from **./<datadir>/bsc.log** by default.
 When your node has started syncing, you should be able to see the following output:

     ```
     t=2022-09-08T13:00:27+0000 lvl=info msg="Imported new chain segment"             blocks=1    txs=177   mgas=17.317   elapsed=31.131ms    mgasps=556.259  number=21,153,429 hash=0x42e6b54ba7106387f0650defc62c9ace3160b427702dab7bd1c5abb83a32d8db dirty="0.00 B"